-| Layer | What it does |
+| Layer | What Cloud owns |

 |---|---|

-| Shadow resources | Provisions servers, text channels, Buddy accounts, bindings, and channel routes. |
+| Shadow resources | Creates Spaces, default channels, Buddy identities, bindings, and channel routes from the template. |

-| Agent runtime | Deploys OpenClaw agents to Kubernetes through agent-sandbox by default, with resource limits, runtime configuration, persistent state, pause/resume, and backup metadata. |
+| Agent runtime | Deploys runners to Kubernetes through agent-sandbox with resource limits, runtime configuration, and persistent state. |

-| Model provider | Selects an official provider, a user provider, or an OpenAI-compatible endpoint. |
+| Model provider | Connects official providers, user-owned providers, or OpenAI-compatible endpoints. |

 | Capability packs | Mounts skills, commands, scripts, MCP snippets, and instruction files through plugins. |